-• You can press and hold Residual button.
-The difference between data and Fit Sum function is shown while button is pressed.
-You can use either mouse or space key (if button is selected) to hold Residual button.
+- Press and hold the Residual button.
+The residual will be shown while button is pressed.
+You can use either mouse or space key (if button is selected) to hold Residual button. - You can either set Baseline checkboxes for all summed Fit Curves to subtract them from data and explore the residual plot

-Fit One Curve
+Fitting One Curve

-You can also use MagicPlot to fit the data with single selected Fit Curve by pressing Fit One Curve button.
-In this case a specific data interval for each Fit Curve is used and the main fitting data interval (set in Fit Interval tab) is ignored.
-Select Set Interval checkbox in the bottom of the Fit Plot panel to set specific fit intervals for each Fit Curve.
+You can use MagicPlot to fit the data with single selected Fit Curve by pressing Fit One Curve button.
+In this case a specific data interval for each Fit Curve is used and the main fitting data interval (from Fit Interval tab) is ignored.
+Select Edit Interval checkbox in the bottom of the Fit Plot panel to set specific fit intervals for each Fit Curve.